 Brazil: A Leader in Ethanol Production and Use

 - Sugarcane Ethanol.
 Brazil is the world’s largest sugarcane ethanol producer and a pioneer in using ethanol as a motor fuel.
-In 2013/14, Brazilian ethanol production reached 27.5 billion liters (7.3 billion gallons).
+In 2015/16, Brazilian ethanol production reached 30.23 billion litres (8 billion gallons).
 Most of this production is absorbed by the domestic market where it is sold as either pure ethanol fuel or blended with gasoline.
-All gasoline sold in Brazil includes a blend of 18 to 27 percent ethanol.
+All gasoline sold in Brazil includes a blend of 18 to 27.5 percent ethanol.

 - Flex Fuel Vehicles.
 The country first began using ethanol in vehicles as early as the 1920s, and the trend gained urgency during the oil shock of the 1970s.
 However, sugarcane ethanol’s popularity really took off in 2003 with the introduction of flex fuel vehicles that run on either gasoline or pure ethanol.
-More than 90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about half of the country’s entire light vehicle fleet – a remarkable accomplishment in less than a decade.
+90 percent of new cars sold today in Brazil are flex fuel due to consumer demand, and these vehicles now make up about 70% of the country’s entire light vehicle fleet – a remarkable accomplishment in less than fifteen years.
 As a result, Brazilian consumers have a choice at the pump when they fuel their cars and most are choosing sugarcane ethanol for its price and environmental benefits, making gasoline the alternative fuel in the country.

 Sugarcane ethanol today is made from the sucrose found in sugarcane juice and molasses.
 This current process taps only one-third of the energy sugarcane can offer.
 The other two-thirds remains locked in leftover cane fiber (called bagasse) and straw.
 While some of this energy is converted to bioelectricity in Brazil, scientists have discovered new techniques to produce ethanol – known as cellulosic ethanol – from leftover plant material.